bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 where :math:`t_i \leq s_i \leq t_{i+1}`, and :math:`||\Pi||` is the mesh (or
 maximum interval) that goes to zero while the number of partitions goes to infinity like in Equation 18 (and standard Riemannian integrals).

+From a high level, Equation 30 is not too different from our usual Riemannian integrals.
+However, since we're dealing with integrators (e.g. Brownian motion) that do not have continuous derivatives, we have to be more careful adding the conditions above to ensure we have a consistent definition.

+TODO: Explain additional volatility Pg 145
+* Contrast integrator dt vs. dW(t)

 To ensure that this integral is well defined we need a few things: